Hello and welcome!

 Research and writing took a back seat when I had children and put down roots in Hampshire.
 Scholarship and lecturing can be surprisingly amenable to family life, though, adding balance and energy.
 Building new connections in the late 1990s with the economic historian Cyril Ehrlich developed my methods in historical argument.
 Concert life in London became a fresh research thread - halls, performers, repertory, urban planning and period politics.

 Besides being (honorary) Visiting Fellow in the Music Department of Goldsmiths, University of London, I co-convened Music in Britain: A Social History Seminar at the Institute of Historical Research, Senate House, London until 2011.
 Later I became Associate, then Lifetime, Fellow of the Institute of Musical Research in the same university.
-After recently stepping down as a Vice-President of the Royal Musical Association, I've now joined the Council of the Royal Philharmonic Society.
+Having stepped down as a Vice-President of the Royal Musical Association, I joined the Council of the Royal Philharmonic Society, where I've recently been appointed Hon.
+Librarian.
 I'm also a member of the Society of Authors and the American Musicological Society.

 I live in Southampton with my husband and two sons.